OvercomeBullying.org - Overcome School and Workplace Bullying, Mobbing and Harassment

 Remember, bullies often suffer from low self-esteem and they want to feel better about themselves.
 Instead of doing something positive or succeeding at something or making a new friend a bully has learned to make themselves feel better by controlling, abusing and tearing down others.
 This gives them a sense of control and power they don't have in their lives.
 Most bullies are actually quite weak and the same is true of cyber bullies.

-If you respond in a way that lets the bully know that you are angry, upset or afraid they will only be happy because they have managed to control your emotional state.
+Regardless of the type of bully or tactics used, if you respond in a way that lets the bully know that you are angry, upset or afraid they will only be happy because they have managed to control your emotional state.
 Even if you do feel like that don't give the cyber bully the satisfaction and encouragement by letting them know.

 It is especially important to not respond emotionally because this could make you send a reply that you might regret later.
 Messages sent on the internet are almost impossible to take back.
 If you lash back in anger you could find yourself the one who is being accused of being a cyber bully and the tables could be turned against you.